teamhanko/hanko/hanko-js/README.md

 The following parts are available:

 - `container` - the UI container
+- `headline` - the headline of each page
+- `paragraph` - the paragraph elements
 - `button` - every button element
 - `primary-button` - the primary button
 - `secondary-button` - the secondary button on the email login page
 - `input` - every input field
 - `text-input` - every input field not used for passcodes
-- `paragraph` - the paragraph elements
 - `passcode-input` - the passcode input fields
 - `link` - the links in the footer section
 - `error` - the error message container